nokau/Barotrauma-zht-edited/README_eng.md

   - **TCVanillaNew.xml**

 # Extra files
-Inside this project's [current_version_extra](./current_version_extra) folder:
+Inside this project's [current_version-EXTRA](./current_version-EXTRA) folder:

-### TCVanillaEditorTexts.SP.xml
-- This file is an edited version of TCVanillaEditorTexts.xml, one of the 3 files mentioned above; it contains translation to some of the item parameters that are editable in Submarine Editor or in-game.
-There are missing lines and overall not a complete edit.
+Since lines of the item parameters are not a complete, this folder contains the attempt to traslate some part of them.

 # Recommended Tools
 - Notepad++